Message Passing Strategies

 - Port isolation: Create dedicated channels per feature module (e.g.,

-analyticsPort,renderPort) to decouple message routing. - Request-response routing: Embed
+analyticsPort,renderPort) to decouple message routing. - Request-response routing: Embed a

 correlationIdin port messages to match responses without global state. - Port lifecycle: Ports retain strong references.
 Explicit